What are the benefits of going green?

 An exhaust fan removes moisture from your bathroom, which inhibits the growth of molds and mildew.
 It also helps keep glass surfaces clean (e.g., the bathroom mirror).
 Standard fans use about 60 watts

 Be mindful about heating water

 Did you know that the average household uses around 330 litres of water per day?
 Heating water for showers, washing up and baths accounts for more than 15% of expenditure on gas.

 Only heat water when you need it and try and use it all up.
-Doing the washing up and then showering is a simple way to maximise your hot water usage.
+Doing the washing up and then showering is a simple way to maximize your hot water usage.